Creating Your First Lookup Table in Laserfiche Cloud

 Consultant Corner – November 2025

-This month’s article will show you how to quickly and easily create a lookup table in Laserfiche Cloud for use with a Forms business process or with a workflow.
-Starting with a spreadsheet or tabular data like in a .CSV file, you can use this data all through Laserfiche Cloud Process Automation.
+This month’s article will show you how to quickly and easily create a lookup table in Laserfiche Cloud for use with a Forms business process or a workflow.
+Starting with a spreadsheet or tabular data, like in a .CSV file, you can use this data throughout Laserfiche Cloud Process Automation.

 Let’s build!

-A Lookup Table is perfectly acceptable for data that doesn’t change much.
+A Lookup Table is ideal for data that doesn’t change frequently.
 Why?
-If the source data is a locally stored file, you will manually Update the existing data, which will overwrite the data.
-Be sure to use a file that has the same columns and data types, for example, text and number (Integer).
-If the Columns and Data Types are different, you could break the lookup rules that previously worked.
+If the source data is a locally stored file, you will need to manually update the existing data, which will overwrite the previous data.
+Ensure you use a file with the same columns and data types, such as text and number (Integer).
+If the columns and data types differ, you risk breaking the lookup rules that previously worked.

-Note: To enable Process Automation privileges, select the User under Account>Users and then select the appropriate username under the “Users” tab.
+To enable Process Automation privileges, select the User under Account > Users and then choose the appropriate username under the “Users” tab.

-Step 2: Click on the User account to edit their properties, then scroll down to the “Access Rights” section.
-Expand the “Process Automation” section and click the radio button to Allow the user to be a “Process Administrator.”
+Click on the User account to edit their properties.
+Scroll down to the “Access Rights” section.
+Expand the “Process Automation” section and click the radio button to allow the user to be a “Process Administrator.”

 Press Save.